 OBAN

 OBAN modeling results are discussed in detail in Appendix 11I.
-The modeling results showed that the alternatives tended to have slightly higher median adult spawner abundance relative to the NAA.
+The modeling results showed that Alternatives 1, 2, and 3 tended to have slightly higher median adult spawner abundance relative to the NAA.
 Alternative 1B appeared to have lower probability of quasi-extinction (probability of spawner abundance below 100 fish) than the other alternatives.
 As noted above, the OBAN model does not include flow-survival relationships and the modeling does not account for the potential effects of Sites Reservoir diversions on migration survival in the Sacramento River or Delta.

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

-In-Delta and upstream operational impacts of Alternatives 1-3 on winter-run Chinook salmon would be negligible.
-Impacts associated with operations of Alternatives 1, 2, and 3 would be less than significant.
+In-Delta and upstream operational impacts of Alternatives 1, 2, and 3 on winter-run Chinook salmon generally would be limited.
+Migration flow-survival effects from diversions by Alternatives 1, 2, and 3 have the potential to cause negative effects but would be limited by diversion criteria and a fish monitoring program capable of detecting a fish migratory response during the beginning of a precipitation-generated high flow event; continuing research would be utilized to operate to, and further refine the pulse flow protection strategy, in order to minimize effects to winter-run Chinook salmon.

-[Note to Reviewers: This conclusion is preliminary and is dependent on an upcoming side-channel analysis]
+Related to temperature effects, observations of exceedance plots and differences in modeled mean monthly temperatures by water year type indicate that Alternatives 1, 2, and 3 and the NAA would be predominantly similar among alternatives during the period of presence of each life stage of winter-run Chinook salmon.
+However, the Martin and Anderson models predicts that Alternative 3, during Critically Dry Years, would have slightly lower winter-run egg mortality due to temperatures as compared to Alternatives 2 and 3.

+Available information suggests that the effects of intakes on predation is limited and so the effects of the diversions for Alternatives 1, 2, and 3 from the Red Bluff and Hamilton City intakes would be limited.
+Entrainment risk at Red Bluff and Hamilton City intakes would be expected to be similar between NAA and Alternatives 1, 2, and 3 for juvenile winter-run Chinook salmon.

+Results for winter-run show few large changes in redd dewatering between the NAA and Alternatives 1, 2, and 3 (Table 11N-13).
+The largest reductions in redd dewatering occur under Alternative 3 during the spawning and incubation period for eggs spawned in June of Above Normal and Below Normal Water Years and in July of Above Normal Water Years.
+Overall, the effects of Alternatives 1, 2, and 3 on winter-run redd dewatering are minor.
+SALMOD results show a minimal beneficial effect of each alternative on winter-run Chinook salmon mortality and potential production in the Sacramento River.
+Specific to OBAN results, Alternative 1B appeared to perform better compared to the other alternatives.
+Additional effects analyses details are located above in FISH-2, including applicable discussions related to Delta Impacts.
+Operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on winter-run Chinook salmon.
+Operations of Alternative 1, 2, or 3 would be less than significant.

 NEPA Conclusion for Alternatives 1, 2, and 3

 Operations effects on winter-run Chinook salmon would be the same as described above for CEQA.
-Operation of Alternative 1, 2, or 3 would have no adverse effect on winter-run Chinook salmon.
+Operation of Alternative 1, 2, or 3 would have no adverse effect on winter-run Chinook salmon, for the reasons given above in the CEQA significance determination above.

-[Note to Reviewers: This conclusion is preliminary and is dependent on an upcoming side-channel analysis]

 Impact FISH-3: Operations Effects on Spring-Run Chinook Salmon

 Alternatives 1, 2, and 3